Gold: $3023.99 Silver: $33.03 Platinum: $973.95 90% Junk $1 FV: $23.62 Gold/Silver Ratio: 91.55

 • Half dollars (50 cents): Walking Liberty half dollars (1916-1947), Franklin half dollars (1948-1963), Kennedy half dollars (1964) 0.36169 troy ounces of silver.

-For many investors, junk silver is considered a good investment due to its low premiums over the spot price of silver.
-It’s also useful for fractional silver investments since dimes, quarters, and half dollars are smaller than silver bullion coins.
+Many investors consider junk silver a good investment due to its low premiums over the spot price of silver.
+It's also useful for fractional silver investments since dimes, quarters, and half dollars are more diminutive than silver bullion coins.

-Junk silver is valued based on the current spot price.
+The value of 90% Junk silver is based on the current spot price.
 The value of a junk silver coin is determined by its weight in troy ounces of silver and the prevailing spot price, with a slight premium added by dealers.

 Can I still find junk silver in circulation?

-While it is rare, junk silver is still possible to find in circulation.
-Coins dated 1964 or earlier (specifically dimes, quarters, and half dollars) can sometimes be found while coin roll hunting rolls of change from banks, but this is uncommon due to their value as silver bullion.
+While it is rare, junk silver can still be found in circulation.
+Coins dated 1964 or earlier (specifically dimes, quarters, and half dollars) can sometimes be seen while coin roll hunting rolls of change from banks, but this is uncommon due to their value as silver bullion.

 You can buy junk silver from: